 What is a flexible bronchoscopy?

-A flexible bronchoscopy is a procedure to look inside your respiratory system.
-Caregivers use a bronchoscope, which is a soft, bendable tube with a light and tiny camera on the end.
+A flexible bronchoscopy is a procedure to look inside your respiratory system (nose, throat, and lungs).
+Healthcare providers use a bronchoscope.
+This is a soft tube with a light and camera on the end.
 Pictures of your respiratory system appear on a monitor during the procedure.

 - A flexible bronchoscopy may help diagnose lung diseases, inflammation, cancer, or infections.
 You may need this procedure because you have blood in your spit, trouble breathing, or a severe cough.
 A biopsy may be done during a flexible bronchoscopy.
 This is when a small tissue sample is removed and sent to a lab for tests.
 You may also need lavage during this procedure.
 This is when a small amount of saline is used to wash parts of your airway and lungs.
 The cells that are rinsed off are collected and sent to a lab for tests.

-- A flexible bronchoscopy may help treat different conditions.
-For example, your caregiver may remove a foreign object or tumor that is blocking your airway.
-He may also insert tools, such as a laser, probe, needle, or suction device, through the bronchoscope.
+- A flexible bronchoscopy may also be used to remove a foreign object or tumor that is blocking your airway.
+Your healthcare provider may insert tools, such as a laser, probe, needle, or suction device, through the scope.
 These are used to heat or freeze tissues or suction out mucus plugs or blood clots.
 They may also be used to stop bleeding or to place a stent (tube) or balloon to widen your airway.

-Your caregiver will give you medicine to numb your throat, help you relax, or stop coughing or gagging.
-He will place a mouthguard to help protect your teeth.
-Your caregiver will gently pass the scope through your nose or mouth and into your airway.
-He will examine each part that the scope passes, such as your trachea.
-He may take pictures of the inside of your airway.
-He may also take samples or remove tissues that may be causing your symptoms.
-Your caregiver will gently remove the scope when the procedure is finished.
+- Your healthcare provider will gently pass the scope through your nose or mouth and into your airway.
+He or she will examine each part that the scope passes.
+Your provider may take pictures of the inside of your airway.
+He or she may also take samples or remove tissues that may be causing your symptoms.

 What are the risks of a flexible bronchoscopy?

-You may bleed or have pain as the scope is inserted.
 Your heartbeat may slow down and your blood pressure may decrease.
 This can cause you to sweat and faint.
-The scope may puncture (make a hole) or perforate (tear) your airway.
+The scope may make a hole or tear in your airway.
 You may get an infection after the procedure.
 The space between your lungs and chest may fill with air or blood.
 These problems can be life-threatening.
-Without this procedure, your signs and symptoms may get worse.
-You may have a condition that is not diagnosed or treated properly.
-This can be life-threatening.